Introduction

 What types of distressed properties do you finance in Boston?

-We provide hard money financing for all types of distressed properties including residential foreclosures, REO properties, short sales, estate sales, probate properties, tax deed properties, and distressed commercial and multi-family assets.
-We finance properties at various stages of distress, from pre-foreclosure short sales to bank-owned REO properties that have been vacant for extended periods.
-Eligible properties include single-family homes, condominiums, multi-family buildings, commercial properties, and mixed-use assets requiring renovation or repositioning.
+Hard Money Lender of Boston finances all types of distressed properties: residential foreclosures, REO properties, short sales, estate sales, probate properties, tax lien acquisitions, and distressed commercial and multifamily assets.
+We finance properties at all stages of distress, from pre-foreclosure negotiations through bank-owned REO sales.
+Eligible properties include single-family homes, triple-deckers, condominiums, multifamily buildings, mixed-use properties, and commercial assets throughout Greater Boston.

 How quickly can you provide financing for foreclosure auction purchases?

-We can provide financing commitment letters for foreclosure auctions within 24-48 hours of receiving the property address and your maximum bid amount.
-Our auction financing process involves rapid property evaluation using available data and comparable sales, enabling us to commit to funding before auction day.
-We can close auction purchases within the typical 30-day period required by Massachusetts foreclosure auctions, and we work with auction companies and attorneys experienced with auction closings to ensure smooth transaction execution.
+We provide financing commitment letters for auction purchases within 24 to 48 hours of receiving the property address and your maximum bid amount.
+Our rapid evaluation uses exterior observation, public records, and comparable sales data to establish financing parameters without requiring interior access.
+We fund auction closings within the standard 30-day Massachusetts auction closing window.
+We coordinate directly with auction companies and closing attorneys to ensure smooth and timely execution.

-Will you finance properties in poor condition that need significant renovation?
+Will you finance properties in poor condition requiring significant renovation?

-Yes, we specialize in financing distressed properties requiring extensive renovation.
-Our loans are structured based on the property's after-repair value (ARV) rather than current condition, allowing us to fund acquisition and provide construction draws for renovation work.
-We routinely finance properties with deferred maintenance, damage from vacancy or vandalism, outdated systems, and other issues that make them ineligible for conventional financing.
-Our draw process releases renovation funds promptly to keep projects on schedule.
+Yes.
+Distressed properties in any physical condition are our specialty.
+We structure loans based on after-repair value rather than current condition, allowing us to fund acquisition and renovation together.
+We routinely finance properties with deferred maintenance, vandalism damage, outdated systems, and other conditions that make them ineligible for conventional financing.
+Our construction draw process releases renovation funds promptly as work progresses and is verified by independent inspection.

 What documentation do you need to approve a distressed property loan?

-For distressed asset financing, we typically need the property address and your intended use (fix-and-flip, rental, etc.), your maximum purchase price or bid amount, an estimate of renovation costs and timeline, and a summary of your real estate investment experience.
-For auction purchases, we need the auction date and terms.
-Unlike traditional lenders, we do not require extensive personal financial documentation, tax returns, or employment verification.
-Our underwriting focuses on the property and your ability to execute the renovation plan.
+For distressed acquisitions, we need the property address, your proposed purchase price or bid amount, an estimate of renovation scope and cost, and a summary of your real estate investment experience.
+For auction purchases, we also need the auction date and terms.
+For REO and short sale acquisitions, we need the purchase contract when available.
+We do not require personal tax returns, employment verification, or extensive personal financial documentation.
+Our underwriting focuses on the property, the renovation plan, and your ability to execute.

-Can you finance short sale purchases with their unpredictable timelines?
+Can you finance short sale purchases with unpredictable timelines?